Spoons are used to sip, stir, and sup. The following fourteen types are discussed below in order of descending size.

 The dessert spoon lies midway in length between the tablespoon and teaspoon, approximately 7 to 7¼ inches long.

-The shape of the bowl is oval and holds approximately two teaspoons of food, a size that affords a generous bite.
+The shape of the bowl is oval and holds approximately two teaspoons of food.

 The dessert spoon is used in formal and informal dining.

 The place spoon is an all-purpose spoon slightly larger than a teaspoon but smaller than a tablespoon, a utensil used originally to sip cream soup and eat dessert.